 The Courtyard by Marriott is neighbours with Fairmont Hotel Macdonald, and you know what that means – awesome views!
 The Riverside Bistro is the perfect place to watch all the bikers, rollerbladers (wait, do people still rollerblade?), and joggers.

 Must Try: Classic Margarita

-Craft has an amazing rooftop patio, complete with a bar, fireplaces/space heaters, a spiffy menu, and of course an unrivaled view.
-Craft has changed the patio game.
-Welcome to the most popular spot in downtown Edmonton during the summer months.
-Go on, kick your feet up, nobody can see you from a couple floors down.
+Craft has an amazing rooftop patio complete with a bar, fireplaces/space heaters, and an unrivaled view.
+They’ve definitely changed the patio game: welcome to the most popular spot in downtown Edmonton.
+Go on, kick your feet up, and pick a pint from Canada’s largest selection of draft beer.

-One of Edmonton’s crown jewels is the extensive river valley – for which the Fairmont Hotel Macdonald hotel patio gives front row seats.
-Grab a seat (and a cocktail) and take in everything from the pyramids piercing the skyline to the Segway riders cruising through the trails just down below.
+The North Saskatchewan River Valley is the crown jewel of Alberta’s capital – and the Fairmont Hotel Macdonald has front row seats.
+Grab a cocktail and take in everything from the Muttart Conservatory’s pyramids piercing the skyline, to the Segway riders cruising through the trails just down below.